-One of the easiest things to get hung up on when going gluten-free and dairy-free is what you cannot enjoy anymore.
-Trust me, this is the biggest thing that I struggled with.
-I couldnt imagine my life without some of my favorite foods.
+One of the easiest things to get hung up on when going gluten and dairy-free is what you cannot enjoy anymore.
+Ice cream, cheese, bread, pizza… Trust me, this is the biggest thing that I struggled with.
+I couldn’t imagine my life without some of my favorite foods.
 I found that by shifting my attention to all the new foods I could try and could enjoy that I was eating very yummy and even healthier foods with this shift in my diet and mentality.

-One the easiest ways to feel like youre not the weird person who has to change their diet is to surround yourself with others who have done the same.
-I found that picking up a few cookbooks that specialized in gluten-free dairy-free cooking, as well as websites with plenty of recipes and resources really helped me to feel at home with the new lifestyle change that I was about to make.
+One the easiest ways to feel like you’re not the weird person who has to change their diet is to surround yourself with others who have done the same.
+Obviously, if you’re here and reading this blog post – you’ve found at least one place!
+I have loads of resources and recipes to share to help you along the way.

 5. Seek out a few restaurant options in your area that will become your go-to places for when you want to eat out.